agrieshop92/hello-world/README.md

 3. How might you make the Sales app available to your users?

-4. deploying the required apps to your users’ devices and computers, you begin to receive complaints about slow startup times.
+4. After deploying the required apps to your users’ devices and computers, you begin to receive complaints about slow startup times.
 What can you do to improve startup times?

 5. You have a line-of-business app that users in your Sales department need to access.
 How might you achieve that without using the Microsoft Store for Business?